strongloop/strong-remoting/README.md

 });
 ```

-Hooks accept an async handler function that is called for every request.
-This handler function signal the completion either by accepting a callback argument or returning a promise.
+Hooks accept an asynchronous handler function that is called for every request.
+This handler function signals the completion either by accepting a callback argument or returning a promise.
+For example:

 ```js
 // accepting a callback argument